qurAI-amsterdam/ubix-for-reliable-classification/README.md

 ```
 - /path/to/nifti/resampled
   - train
-    - labels.json  # this file has to be present, but can be empty if the train set is empty
+    - labels.json  # this file has to be present, but can be empty (i.e., {}) if the train set is empty
   - val
-    - labels.json  # this file has to be present, but can be empty if the val set is empty
+    - labels.json  # this file has to be present, but can be empty (i.e., {}) if the val set is empty
   - test
     - <image_1>.nii.gz
     - <image_2>.nii.gz